-Department of Computer Science, Yale University New Haven, CT 06520-8285, U.S.A. ({hamid-nadeem,shao,trifonov,monnier,ni-zhaozhong}@cs.yale.edu)
+Department of Computer Science, Yale University, New Haven, CT 06520-8285, U.S.A. e-mail: {hamid,shao,trifonov,monnier,ni-zhaozhong}@cs.yale.edu

 Abstract.
-Proof-Carrying Code (PCC) is a general framework for verifying the safety properties of machine-language programs.
-PCC proofs are usually written in a logic extended with language-specific typing rules; they certify safety but only if there is no bug in the typing rules.
-In Foundational Proof-Carrying Code (FPCC), on the other hand, proofs are constructed and verified using strictly the foundations of mathematical logic, with no type-specific axioms.
+Proof-carrying code (PCC) is a general framework for verifying the safety properties of machine-language programs.
+PCC proofs are usually written in a logic extended with language specific typing rules; they certify safety but only if there is no bug in the typing rules.
+In foundational proof-carrying code (FPCC), on the other hand, proofs are constructed and verified by using strictly the foundations of mathematical logic, with no type-specific axioms.
 FPCC is more flexible and secure because it is not tied to any particular type system and it has a smaller trusted base.
 Foundational proofs, however, are much harder to construct.
 Previous efforts on FPCC all required building sophisticated semantic models for types.
-Furthermore, none of them can be easily extended to support mutable fields and higher-order polymorphism.
+Furthermore, none of them can be easily extended to support mutable fields and recursive types.
 In this article, we present a syntactic approach to FPCC that avoids all of these difficulties.
 Under our new scheme, the foundational proof for a typed machine program simply consists of the typing derivation plus the formalized syntactic soundness proof for the underlying type system.
-The former can be readily obtained from a type-checker while the latter is known to be much easier to construct than the semantic soundness proofs.
-We give a translation from a typed assembly language into FPCC and demonstrate the advantages of our new system via an implementation in the Coq proof assistant.
+The former can be readily obtained from a type-checker, while the latter is known to be much easier to construct than the semantic soundness proofs.
+We give a translation from a typed assembly language into FPCC and demonstrate the advantages of our new system through an implementation in the Coq proof assistant.

-Keywords: foundational proof-carrying code, syntactic soundness proof, typed assembly language
+Key words: foundational proof-carrying code, syntactic soundness proof, typed assembly language.